Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Conclusions

 Beyond substantial gains in the signal to noise of the measurements, this analysis incorporated major updates in weak-lensing methodology.
 Therefore, these cosmological constraints are build upon innovations in data calibration, specifically the shear and redshift calibration.
 Throughout this paper, we examine the rigour of analysis choices related to aspects in the data, made while blind.
 The robustness of theoretical modelling choices is investigated in Ref.~\citep{y3-cosmicshear2}.
 The main conclusions of this work are: \begin{itemize}

 \item We have demonstrated the results to be robust to photometric redshift calibration, with variant analysis exhibiting consistency at the $\sim0.5\sigma$-level.
-The cosmological constraints are insensitive to even extreme variations of the redshift sample.
-This is enabled by the DES Wide-Deep strategy \citep{y3-deepfields} and this is the first cosmic shear analysis to model the selection function of the survey through injections of fake galaxy images into the data (using a tool called \textsc{Balrog}).
-The cosmological, astrophysical and observational cosmic shear posteriors are mutually consistent when using either of three independent redshift methods, that together, provide more precise constraints on the redshift distributions.
-The three calibration methods are combined, rather than used as a cross-check: a photometric re-weighting of redshifts in the DES Deep Fields via an unsupervised machine learning algorithm \citep{y3-sompz}; clustering cross-correlations with photometric and spectroscopic samples of galaxies with precise and accurate redshifts \citep{y3-sourcewz}; and ratios of small-scale galaxy-galaxy lensing measurements \citep{y3-shearratio}.
-In addition, for the DES Y3 cosmic shear, we find that the inclusion of the shear-ratio data substantially improves the constraints on the intrinsic alignment parameters.
-Finally, we demonstrate that the DES Y3 analysis is robust to the impact of uncertainty on the shape of the redshift distributions, such as a fluctuation localized in the high-redshift tail, using \textsc{Hyperrank} \citep{y3-hyperrank}.
+The cosmological , astrophysical and observational cosmic shear posteriors are insensitive to even extreme variations of the redshift sample, and when using either of three independent redshift methods, that together, provide more precise constraints on the redshift distributions.
+We demonstrate that the DES Y3 analysis is robust to the impact of uncertainty on the shape of the redshift distributions, such as a fluctuation localized in the high-redshift tail.

 \item We detect, model, and calibrate the redshift-dependent impact of blending on weak lensing cosmology, with state-of-the-art multi-band image simulations described in \citep{y3-imagesims}.
 As the first cosmic shear analysis to account for such an effect, we find it to be an important correction.
 For our galaxy sample and shape measurement techniques, the image simulation-based calibration results in a shift toward higher values of $S_8$ by $0.5\sigma$.
-Furthermore, we demonstrate that the cosmology is insensitive to an additional, unaccounted for shear uncertainty.
+We demonstrate that the cosmology is insensitive to an additional, unaccounted for shear uncertainty.